chipguyhere/RuggedPaxCompanion/README.md

 # Installing in a Paxton ACU cabinet

-1. The Paxton ACU board attaches to the cabinet via a mounting plate and four plastic standoffs.
-Remove these standoffs from the mounting plate.
+1. The Paxton ACU board attaches to the cabinet via a mounting plate and four plastic snap-in standoffs.
+Remove these standoffs from the mounting plate (which may require carefully squeezing them with needle-nose pliers).
+   They will not be needed and can either be saved or discarded.

-2. Attach the four supplied *brass* #6-32 standoffs to Paxton's mounting plate, and secure them in place with the nylon nuts provided.
+2. Attach the four supplied *brass* #6-32 standoffs to Paxton's mounting plate, and secure them in place with the metal nuts provided.
+The nuts go on the back side, facing the wall, so the threaded side faces you when the plate goes back into the cabinet.

 3. Re-attach the mounting plate into the Paxton cabinet.